Home

 Some plants are best left to die down - mint for instance - but you can always take a few roots indoors in a pot if you want to use it during the winter.

-Parsley too is good to grow indoors - if you want deep fried parsley, then a cube of ice or a teaspoon of dried just won't do.
+Parsley too is good to grow indoors - if you want deep fried parsley, then a cube of ice or a teaspoon of dried just won't do - you need to have fresh.

 If you're preserving herbs for medicinal or cosmetic use, say by making a tea or tissane, then dried or frozen is OK.